MultiSafepay/docs/content/faq/Payment Regulations/strong-customer-authentication.md

 ### What impact does SCA have on my business?

-There will no significant changes or impact to your business.
+There will be no significant changes or impact to your business.
 Your configuration within the MultiSafepay Control will remain the same unless you have Server-to-Server enabled.
 Be rest assured that MultiSafepay will take care of the rest to ensure the process runs smoothly.

-Customers may encounter 2FA for payment methods which do not already have it enabled during checkout, therefore an additional step will be required for the customer when completing a payment.
+Customers may encounter 2FA for payment methods which do not already have it enabled during checkout, therefore an additional step will be required for a customer when completing a payment.

 ### What are the exemptions?